Welcome to

 A free A.T. long distance hiker permit is required of all long-distance A.T. hikers: Northbound Thru-Hikers (Nobos), Southbound Thru-Hikers (Sobos), Flip-Flop Thru-Hikers and Section-hikers.

-Long distance A.T. hikers must obtain a permit card in person at at the Katahdin Stream Ranger Station when the A.T.
-(Hunt Trail) opens for hiking.
+Long distance A.T. hikers must obtain a permit card in person at the Katahdin Stream Ranger Station before climbing the Hunt Trail (the A.T. route up Katahdin).

-For more information, please visit the Baxter State Park webpage or refer to their recent announcement
+For more information, please visit the Baxter State Park webpage.

 Get Involved